undeadzy/openarena_engine/README.md

   future.
 * Makefile has fewer changes since the recent upstream Makefile makes it easier to support standalone games
-* Did not change anything to support ogg since the upstream code now handles it properly
-  - Not (yet) including the code/SDL12/include/{ogg,vorbis} directories
 * cl_yawspeed and cl_pitchspeed are CVAR_ROM instead of removing the variables
   and using a constant.
 * r_aviMotionJpegQuality was left untouched